-17. Flexible Remuneration (Salary Packaging)
+17 Flexible Remuneration (Salary Packaging)

-- 1. An employee may, subject to approval by the General Manager People and Finance, package the remuneration payable by the Company to the employee in a manner so as to provide benefit to the employee. - 2.
-Salary packaging shall be undertaken only through the agency nominated by the Company from time to time. - Any arrangement for salary packaging shall not serve to increase the total employment cost established by the Company for the position confirmed.
+- 1. An employee may, subject to approval by the Chief Operating Officer, package the remuneration payable by the Company to the employee in a manner so as to provide benefit to the employee. - 2.
+Salary packaging shall be undertaken only through the agency nominated by the Company from time to time. - 3.
+Any arrangement for salary packaging shall not serve to increase the total employment cost established by the Company for the position confirmed.

-18. Flexible Working Arrangements
+18 Flexible Working Arrangements

-- 1. The parties to this Agreement recognise the importance of flexible working arrangements in assisting employees to achieve an appropriate balance between work and other aspects of life such as family responsibilities and personal health. - 2.
-UAC recognises that flexible working arrangements can be of mutual benefit to the organisation and to employees and is committed to making such arrangements available to employees subject to mutual consent and to the requirements of the work unit. - Supervisors will consider requests for flexible arrangements in line with this commitment, and will not unreasonably refuse a request.
-Requests will only be refused on reasonable business grounds, for which reasons will be provided to the employee. - 4.
-Staff applying for flexible working arrangements must do so in writing in accordance with the relevant policies and procedures as posted on the HR Intranet Page that apply at the time the application is made.

-- 5. Arrangements will be approved by the employee's supervisor/manager.
-Requests that involve changes to normal weekly hours and/or days of work will require the approval of the Managing Director.
+- 1. The parties to this Agreement recognise that flexible working arrangements can be of mutual benefit to the organisation and employees. - 2.
+UAC is committed to making flexible working arrangements available to employees subject to mutual consent and the operational requirements of their roles. - 3.
+Supervisor/managers will consider requests for flexible working arrangements in line with this commitment and will not unreasonably refuse a request.
+The requirements of the business, the department and the position will be considered as part of any application for flexible working arrangements and will be provided to the employee as part of the decision process. - 4.
+Staff applying for flexible working arrangements must do so in writing in accordance with the relevant policies and procedures that apply at the time the application is made.
+UAC policies and procedures are posted on the UAC intranet. - 5.
+Flexible working arrangements will be approved by the employee's supervisor/manager and executive.
+In some circumstances, such as requests that involve a reduction to ordinary weekly hours and/or days of work, approval of the Managing Director will be required.

 - 6. Flexible working arrangements may include but are not limited to;

-- (a) flexible hours
+- (a) flexible hours (flexitime), as outlined in Clause 19

-- (b) flexible start and finish times
+- (b) flexible start and finish times within UAC's span of hours

-- (c) staggered start and finish times

-- (d) reduced hours
+- (c) reduced hours

-- (e) unpaid leave
+- (d) unpaid leave

-- (f) working from home
+- (e) working remotely as outlined in Clause 52, which includes working from home

-- (g) part-time employment
+- (f) part-time employment

-- (h) career development leave
+- (g) career development leave

-- (i) job-sharing
+- (h) job-sharing

-- (j) part year employment
+- (i) part-year employment

-- (k) variable year employment
+- (j) variable-year employment

-- (I) career break scheme
+- (k) career break scheme.